Content intelligence platform

 The Short Version

-Honcho is a content intelligence platform that indexes large collections of documents—research archives, institutional publications, news corpora, internal knowledge bases—and makes them searchable and accessible to AI assistants.
+Honcho is a content intelligence platform that indexes large collections of documents—research archives, institutional publications, news corpora, internal knowledge bases—and makes them searchable through a built-in AI chat interface.
 Import tens of thousands of articles from a CMS, bulk-load a document archive, or crawl hundreds of feeds over time.
 Everything lands in the same full-text index.

-What makes it powerful is what happens next.
-Connect Honcho to Claude or another AI assistant, and the entire corpus becomes conversational.
-Ask “how have expert views on China’s economy evolved over the past decade?” and the AI synthesizes across thousands of indexed documents—threading together analysis, tracking how positions shifted, surfacing connections that no keyword search would find.
-Combine results from your library with live web content to compare, verify, and fill gaps.
+Honcho ships with Copilot, a built-in AI assistant that turns the entire index into a conversation.
+Ask “how have expert views on China’s economy evolved over the past decade?” and Copilot synthesizes across thousands of indexed documents—threading together analysis, tracking how positions shifted, surfacing connections that no keyword search would find.
+Combine results from your library with live web content and internal APIs to compare, verify, and fill gaps.
+External agents and tools like Claude can integrate over MCP for the same access.

-Content flows in from many directions: bulk importers for CMS migrations and document archives, an extract API with declarative rules for structured data sources, pull replication from WordPress and other CMS platforms, RSS/Atom crawling for ongoing feeds, pluggable connectors for custom sources, and AI assistants that save articles and notes on your behalf.
+Content flows in from many directions: bulk importers for CMS migrations and document archives, an extract API with declarative rules for structured data sources, pull replication from WordPress and other CMS platforms, feed crawling for ongoing sources, pluggable connectors for custom integrations, and AI assistants that save articles and notes on your behalf.

 It supports multiple users and groups, so a team can share a common pool of content and collaborate through their AI assistants.
 An analyst can summarize a report and share it to the team’s feed.
 A writer can research across the entire corpus and send findings to colleagues.
 A shared knowledge base builds organically without anyone copying and pasting links around.